rangle/ngCourse2/handout/project-setup/loaders.md

 const app = require('ts!tslint!./src/index.ts');
 ```

-Note that although the packages are named `ts-loader`, `tslint-loader`, `style-loader`, we don't need to include the `-loader` part in our config.
-Be careful with configuring loaders this way - it couples implementation details of different stages of your application together so it might not be the right choice in a lot of cases.
-We can configure loaders in other ways such as a chain of loader tasks.
-Loaders tasks can have the following properties:
+**Note:** although the packages are named `ts-loader`, `tslint-loader`, `style-loader`, we don't need to include the `-loader` part in our config.

+Be careful when configuring loaders this way – it couples implementation details of different stages of your application together so it might not be the right choice in a lot of cases.
-#### test
-The file path must match this condition to be handled.
-This is commonly used to test file extensions eg. `/\.ts$/`

-#### loader
-The loaders that will be used to transform the input.
-This follows the syntax specified above.

-#### exclude
-The file path must not match this condition to be handled.
-This is commonly used to exclude file folders. eg. `/node_modules/`

-#### include
-The file path must match this condition to be handled.
-This is commonly used to include file folders.  eg. `path.resolve(__dirname, 'app/src')`.

-Each setting can be specified as a string, regular expression (in the form of `RegExp`), function with signature `(absolutePath: string): bool` or an array of any of these, which are tested and combined with `&&`.
+## Webpack Config

-Our TypeScript loader task will look like this:
+The preferred method is to configure loaders through the `webpack.config.js` file.
+For example, the TypeScript loader task will look something like this:

 ```javascript
 {